dengdenglele/debian-setup/setup-user.md

 username ALL = NOPASSWD: /usr/bin/apt update
 username ALL = NOPASSWD: /usr/bin/apt upgrade -y

-# at the bottom of the sudoers file add following line to enable non sudo users to turn of the system
-username ALL = NOPASSWD: /usr/sbin/shutdown now

 # commands must be exactly performed as written in sudoers file, e.g.:
 $ sudo apt update
 $ sudo apt upgrade -y
-$ sudo shutdown now
 ```

 ## [Create a "guest" account with home directory in /tmp/home/guest](https://www.tutorialspoint.com/how-to-change-the-default-home-directory-of-a-user-on-linux)